zachcp/datalevin/planner.md

-entity class ids of the referring entity class (class of E) and the referred entity class (class of V), the values are bitmaps of entity ids of referred entities (V), so that we can look up the link triples quickly in the "VAE" LMDB DBI, which contains link triples only.
+entity class ids of the referring entity class (class of E) and the referred entity class (class of V), the values are bitmaps of entity ids of referred entities (V), so that we can look up the link triples quickly in the "VEA" LMDB DBI, which contains link triples only.

 In addition, the schema map has a built-in key `:db/graph`, and its value stores the adjacency list of the class link graph of the data, i.e. a map of links to